moderndatacompany/dataos.info/docs/resources/lens/index.md

 The data modeling layer serves as an interface that overlays the underlying data, consistently presenting business users with familiar and well-defined terms like "product," "customer," or "revenue."
 This abstraction enables users to access and consume data in a way that aligns with their understanding, facilitating self-service analytics and reducing dependence on data engineers for ad-hoc data requests.

-As a core resource within the DataOS ecosystem, Lens  enhances the entire data product lifecycle, delivering substantial improvements in developer experience, consumption patterns, and overall data management.
+As a core Resource within the DataOS ecosystem, Lens  enhances the entire data product lifecycle, delivering substantial improvements in developer experience, consumption patterns, and overall data management.

 ## Key features of Lens